 Regulation 5 of the School Premises (England) Regulations 2012 (as amended) provides that maintained schools must have accommodation appropriate and readily available for use for medical examination and treatment and for the caring of sick or injured pupils.
 It must contain a washing facility and be reasonably near to a toilet.
 It must not be teaching accommodation.
-Paragraph 24 of the Schedule to the Education (Independent School Standards) Regulations 2014 replicates this provision for independent schools (including academy schools and alternative provision academies)
+Paragraph 24 of the Schedule to the Education (Independent School Standards) Regulations 2014 replicates this provision for independent schools (including school schools and alternative provision academies)

-Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of pupil referral units (PRUs) to make arrangements for supporting pupils at their school with medical conditions

-St Chad's CofE Nursery & Infant School Section 3.7 Department for Education Templates

-- Appendix 1: model IHCP flowchart - Appendix 2: specimen letter from parent/carer for use of emergency inhaler - Appendix 3: specimen letter to inform parent/carer of use of emergency inhaler - Appendix 4: specimen letter from parent/carer for use of emergency adrenaline auto-injector - Appendix 5: body map - Template A: individual healthcare plan (IHCP) - Template B: parental agreement for setting to administer medicine - Template C: record of medicine administered to an individual child - Template D: record of medicine administered to all children - Template E: staff training record administration of medicines
+The Special Educational Needs and Disability Code of Practice

+Section 19 of the Education Act 1996 (as amended by Section 3 of the Children, Schools and Families Act 2010) provides a duty on local authorities of maintained schools to arrange suitable education for those who would not receive such education unless such arrangements are made for them.
+This education must be full-time, or such part-time education as is in a child's best interests because of their health needs.

+APPENDICES / DEPARTMENT FOR EDUCATION TEMPLATES

+Appendix 1: model IHCP flowchart

+Appendix 2: specimen letter from parent/carer for use of

+emergency inhaler

+Appendix 3: specimen letter to inform parent/carer of use of

+emergency inhaler

+Appendix 4: specimen letter from parent/carer for use of

+emergency adrenaline auto-injector

+Appendix 5: body map

+• Template A: individual healthcare plan (IHCP)

+• Template B: parental agreement for setting to administer medicine

+Template C: record of medicine administered to an individual child

+Template D: record of medicine administered to all children

+• Template E: staff training record - administration of medicines healthcare plan development

+• Template F: contacting emergency services

+Template G: model letter inviting parents to contribute to individual